Meet the New Wholesale Distributor

 WF&FSA's programs, services, events and communications are designed to provide the solutions, guidance and information your business demands today – and into the future.

-WF&FSA still is the one – and only – advocate for floral wholesale distribution.
+WF&FSA is the one - and only - association solely dedicated to the floral wholesale business and its suppliers.

 Let WF&FSA become a valuable resource for you and your company.